Archive for the 'comedy' Category

 Cranky

+The “role goes to the fastest” situations are too weird.
 The worst example of this was when I went to an EPA for a theater out in the Hamptons.
 The bus from the train station was full of actors going to the same place.
-When we disembarked from the bus everyone realized that we were all going to sign in and audition in that order.
+When we disembarked from the bus, everyone realized that we were all going to sign in and audition in that order.
 So they started to run.
-It was a fucking ACTOR STAMPEDE down the main street of Sag Harbor.
+It was an ACTOR STAMPEDE down the main street of Sag Harbor.
 I’m not kidding.
-What did that look like?
-People dressed up in city clothes.
-Guys in jackets and women in heels and character shoes full out stampeding down Main Street, and this was before reality TV.
+What did that look like to the residents of the town?
+People dressed up in city clothes, guys in jackets and women in heels and character shoes full out stampeding down Main Street.
 It was sooooo embarrassing.
 My friend and I refused to run.
 She has since dropped out of acting.
-Do you blame her?
-So we had to wait like two and a half hours to go in because we didn’t join in the panic jog.
+We had to wait like two and a half hours to go in because we didn’t join in the panic jog.

-Actors feel like they are always waiting on lines and sometimes get so used to being ill treated that if you like offer them a glass of water and a place to sit it’s like huge.
+Actors feel like they are always waiting on lines and sometimes get so used to being ill treated that if you like offer them a glass of water and a place to sit at an audition it is very appreciated.

 I used to get my headshots done at a place on 14th Street, which has since gone out of business.
-Well deserved if you ask me.
 It was uncomfortable and not nice.
 And there was always a huge line that was right there as soon as you got off the elevator.

 The guy who worked the counter had a drinking problem and somehow kept his job.
 Maybe they figured he was good enough to wait on actors.
 I don’t know.
 Anyway, he was an evil drunken southern queen.

-So one day I am waiting on a line to pick up headshots and the evil queen sees me.
+One day I am waiting on a line to pick up headshots and the evil queen sees me.
 He yells out the most offensive thing he could possibly say to me and laughs.
 I just turned on my heels and left.
 I was done.
-He came out from behind the counter and chased after me and said, “Oh, I’m sorry.
+He came out from behind the counter and chased me into the hallway and said, “Oh, I’m sorry.
 I’m so sorry!
 Come back.
 I didn’t mean that.”

 So I went back in with him.
-I did need to get the headshots.
+I did need to pickup the headshots.
 What else was I gonna do?
-I turned to him and said, “LOOK, I GET MY BALLS BUSTED ALL OVER TOWN I DON’T MY BALLS BUSTED WHEN I’M PAYING FOR PICTURES!”
+I turned to him and said, “LOOK, I GET MY BALLS BUSTED ALL OVER TOWN.
+I DON’T WANT MY BALLS BUSTED WHEN I’M PAYING FOR PICTURES!”

-And another actor turned to me and said, “Wow!
+Another actor on line immediately turned to me and said, “Wow!
 You actually have any balls left?”

 To Show Or Not To Show That Is The Question